algoverzum/problemset/topics/range-dp/longest-palindrome/statement/statement.en.md

 ## Longest Palindrome
 Starfleet has received a coded message.
-The first step to decrypting it is to identify the longest palindrome in the coded message.
+The first step in decrypting it is to identify the longest palindrome in the coded message.
 A palindrome is the same when read from left to right.
-It can also be created by omitting any letters from the message.
+The palindrome can be formed by omitting any number of letters from the message.

 ### Input
 The input contains a single line of string: $S$ - the coded message.